KGharib/Lego_Analysis/README.md

 ### Aim:
 The purpose of this project is to perform EDA and answer business driven questions.
 1. Which Lego theme sold the most in recent years, is there any external factor for this social or even political?
+2. What color theme is used most often in lego sets and is there any social environmental impact because of that?